 So it was a dangerous mission when mom, sister, mom’s friend, mom’s friend’s husband, and a compulsive me, arrived to the fabric store in mom’s friend’s husband’s car that runs so nicely.
 I got a few moments of peace when mom and mom’s friend went to take a look at some flowery fabrics that were assaulting my senses, and I felt like a guy kicked in the nether regions.
 I quickly decided on a beige velvet upholstery fabric (the gift works fast if the circumstances are right), took a few snaps for the upholstery guy, and gathered our crowd to head home.

 By then I was starving.
 It was raining in Sarajevo.
 It was cold.
 I wanted to snuggle under a blanket and sleep.
 But mom’s friend insisted we come in for a cup of coffee.
 It was one of those situations where you can’t say no so we came in, and she served us a hash brown bacon pie (titkuš) she made earlier.
 (She’s a fantastic cook by the way.)
 It was the first time I ate it, and it was comforting, filling and tasty.
 It’s basically a hash brown pie (kljukuša) with bacon.
+(In a way, similar to the crustless spinach pie and perfectly paired with Shopska salad).
 It was just the right thing for a rainy afternoon with no spring in sight.

 By the way, the gifted me sent the wrong fabric serial number to the upholstery guy.
 Instead of beige, the couch got a light gray velvet facelift.
 He did it with a lot of care however, and I could see the couch also was satisfied.
 The only thing he omitted to do was to keep the old striped fabric for mom.
 Maybe it’s weirdness, maybe that’s how he plays it.
 It’s perfectly possible the old fabric is covering some other chairs in an antique shop.
 I don’t mind though.
 The old paves the way for the new.
 And the strange folks are generally those who get stuff done right.